pointcarre-app/maths.pm/pms/dataviz2/session_2_a.md

 - Strong positive correlation between: Income and Life Expectancy
-- Phillips Curve visible: Higher: unemployment with lower inflation
+- Phillips Curve visible: Higher unemployment with lower inflation
 - South Africa: high unemployment (32%) (could be considered as an outlier depending on the context)
 - USA: Highest income but not highest life expectancy
 - Japan: Highest life expectancy with moderate income